North Water's BA tow system.

 These are readily available from various kayak retailers and most of the major equipment manufacturers produce one or more varieties, usually based on a waist belt with a quick release buckle and an integral bag to store the line in.

-The picture shows a Palm bag - this particular one came with an alloy karabiner but you can also buy cheaper versions with a plastic tow-hook which might just suffice to tow an empty boat in calm conditions, but I have to question whether it would cope with the shock load of a swamped, loaded sea-kayak in bumpy conditions!
+The picture shows an early Palm bag - this particular one came with an alloy karabiner but you can also buy cheaper versions with a small, plastic tow-hook which might just suffice to tow an empty boat in calm conditions, but I have to question whether it would cope with the shock load of a swamped, loaded sea-kayak in bumpy conditions!

 I do question the use of these with a sea-boat as the tape is only marginally over 2 meters long – as the rear deck of most sea-boats will be at least that you’ll end up with the towed boat constantly over-riding yours.
-I carry a length of cordage to extend the line if I’m using my waist belt with a sea-boat.
-I often wear it in addition to having my boat mounted line as I find it ideal to get a line on quickly, and sometimes all that you need is a short line for a quick tow away from a hazard.
+I sometimes wear it in addition to having my boat mounted line as I find it ideal to get a line on quickly, and sometimes all that you need is a short line for a quick tow away from a hazard.
+Since this article was originally written, the tape has been replaced with 10 meters of floating line, daisy-chained to 5 meters.

 In many cases, that may suffice and may be actually a better option than deploying the much longer line on the boat.
-Personally though, I don't like using a waist tow if I have to tow for any distance.
+Personally though, I don't like using a waist tow if I have to tow for any distance and especially not if I'm towing in a big sea where there is a risk of significant shock loading.
+I'd far rather have that load on the boat - not my body!

 Brian Nystrom has some interesting thoughts on modifying a North Water waist tow so that it can give either a short tow (for a quick, close tow) or a longer tow line for more lengthy towing requirements.
 He suggests that a waist tow is more versatile than a boat mounted line in some situations.